 Waiting is a mature concept.
-Children and childish minds do not understand it; such individuals become restless.
-It takes discernment, patience and experience to understand that moving forward in life includes periods of waiting.
+Children and childish minds cannot fathom it and they become restless.
+It takes discernment and experience to understand that there will always be situations which necessitate waiting:

 No fussing, worrying, crying or childish temper tantrums can help when you simply have to wait.

 Moving forward begins in the mind.
 In an episode of Seinfeld, Kramer dreams of pursuing an acting opportunity in Hollywood.
 His friend George has doubts about Kramer’s dream coming true.
 When George dares Kramer about moving forward with his plans, the would-be actor points to his head and responds, “Up here, I’m already gone.”

 Thinking ahead is the precursor to moving ahead.
 Even while you wait, there are some very positive attitudes and principles which help you move ahead.

 - Waiting provides time to plan the next move.